A PARABLE ON HEALTHY AGING

 On their third birthday each was given a toolbox, with a fat-handled screwdriver, pliers, a hammer, a saw, a crowbar and a big knife.

 The smart Chimp opened his toolbox and found that he could use the tools, lifting stones to find delicious worms, getting termites from their nests, opening walnuts, cutting coconuts, peeling oranges, squeezing things and generally making life easier for himself.
 He kept the toolbox in a dry spot inside his cave, took it with him everywhere and used the tools often, always cleaning and returning them to the box after use.

-When they were about 26 years old, each somehow, on the same day, got caught in a trap set by a trapper who suffered from carpenteric dyslexia: he made all his traps with autolocking doors, but he put the hinges on the inside.
+When they were about 26 years old, they each somehow, on the same day, got caught in a trap set by a trapper who had carpenteric dyslexia: he made all his traps with autolocking doors, but he put the hinges on the inside of the doors.